Ask ARLO™ Reverse Mortgage Income Requirements Questions

 Hello Dee,

-Reverse mortgages use residual income for approval and it is based on the family size and the area of the country in which the property is located.
+Reverse mortgages use residual income for approval, which is based on family size and the area of the country where the property is located.
 When you say “What is the residual requirement on a first mortgage”, are you asking about other loans?
 Because most loans do not use a residual income method for qualification purposes.

-The reverse mortgage does because there are no mortgage payments to consider whereas with other traditional loans, the lender must consider the mortgage payments for which you are applying plus the taxes, insurance any other property charges and other debts in your qualification.
+The reverse mortgage does because there are no mortgage payments to consider, whereas with other traditional loans, the lender must consider the mortgage payments for which you are applying plus the taxes, insurance, and any other property charges and other debts in your qualification.

-Therefore, the typical qualification method for other loan types is a ratio method whereby the lender uses a percentage of your total income as the determining factor for your qualification for your housing and then a second ratio of your housing and all other debts.
+Therefore, the typical qualification method for other loan types is a ratio method, whereby the lender uses a percentage of your total income as the determining factor for your housing qualification, and then a second ratio of your housing and all other debts.

 Question From Jan C. on 2/27/2020